Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 As mentioned, tree frogs call out to attract females during the mating season.
 They have special organs called vocal sacs that allow them to vocalize these mating calls.
 Think of these vocal sacs as inflatable amplifiers.

 The sac expands and contracts to change the frequency and volume of the sound it produces.
-To call, the frog closes its mouth and nose and forces air through its oral cavity to create the clicking or chirping sound.
-The green tree frog, or bell frog, can produce up to 75 honks or calls every minute.
+To call, the frogs close their mouth and nose and force air through their oral cavity to create the clicking or chirping sound.

 a tree frog perched on human finger